Eurus-J-Zhang/ProjectExperience/MineSweeper_final/README.md

 # Introduction of this program

 This is the individual program of a course that gives us hands-on experience with JavaFX.
-Here, I further developed Minesweeper with a focuse on more interactive functions, which includes timing, mouse left click, right click, keyboard entering and dragging.
+Here, I further developed Minesweeper with a focus on more interactive functions, which includes timing, mouse left-click, right-click, keyboard entering and dragging.

 The detailed functions are described as follow:
-1. Press Enter in the textfield to open a new window
+1. Press Enter in the text field to open a new window
 2. Click on the smiling face to start the timer
 3. Click any tile to open
 4. Right click any tile to mark mine as a red tile